Aqueduct Cottage (Goytre)

 Phone: 01873 880 516 E-mail: firstname.lastname@example.org

-Now a cosy two bedroom cottage available for short break and weekly self-catering holiday hire.
+Now its a cosy two bedroom cottage available for short break and weekly self-catering holiday hire.
 Set in the historic and beautiful Goytre Wharf adjacent to the Mon & Brec Canal and within the Brecon Beacon National Park.
 Easy access to the Brecon Beacons, Black Mountains and Usk Valley.
 You can access the canal towpath to walk or cycle behind the cottage.

 Aqueduct Cottage Facilities

 Downstairs accommodation consists of a lounge / diner, fully equipped kitchen, and bathroom with shower.
 Upstairs has two bedrooms with twin beds (Please note that the stairs are steeper than usual).
-In the lounge there is a Freeview TV / DVD player and a music centre.
+In the lounge there is a Freeview TV / DVD player and a music system.